automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 Why should testers have all the fun?

+No, really! ...

-Yeah, I know some testers have a **batman, read superhero** complex, They believe they are the bruce wayne that will save the burning gotham city (read **product**), but this is not how real successful projects scale.
-If you believe in QA being the gatekeeper, please read [Testers are not the last line of defence]({% link _posts/2019-06-24-testers-are-not-the-last-line-of-defence.md %})
+Yeah, I know some testers have this **batman, (read superhero)** complex, They believe they are bruce wayne that will save the burning gotham city (read **product**) from clueless devs that ship untested code full of bugs,

+But this is not how real successful projects scale.
+If you believe in QA as being the gatekeeper, please read [Testers are not the last line of defence]({% link _posts/2019-06-24-testers-are-not-the-last-line-of-defence.md %})

-Testing is a team sport, and dev and test are really two sides of the same coin, app that is released without **testing** is mostly gonna be quite bad and full of bugs, who does the testing is another story altogether.
+Testing is a team sport, and dev and test are really two sides of the same coin

+An app that is released without **testing** is mostly gonna be quite bad and full of bugs, who does the testing is another story altogether.

 I'll give you a hint:

 > Quality is everyone's responsibility

-Devs should also be comfortable with the automation code and be able to add coverage or modify as needed.
+Devs should also be comfortable with the **automation code** and be able to add coverage or modify as needed.
 Most rockstar devs that I know are more than interested in achieving this, you as the tester just need to help them out with required context

-Another side benefit of this is that Testers get more time to create robust automation, everybody wins!
+Another side benefit of this is that Testers get **more time** to create robust automation and, everybody wins this way!

 ## 3. Don't test automated cases manually